 What is a debt collection attorney?

-A debt collection attorney is a lawyer who can work with you to develop legal strategies for recovering debts from nonpaying clients.
-Their work often involves completing and filing paperwork for you, and if your case goes to trial, they typically represent you in court.
+A debt collection attorney is a lawyer who works with you to develop legal strategies for recovering debts from nonpaying clients.
+Their work often involves completing and filing paperwork for you.
+If your case goes to trial, they typically represent you in court.

-On the flip side, some debt collection attorneys are more inclined to represent debtors than creditors.
-In these instances, the attorneys work to protect those who are being sued.
+On the flip side, some debt collection attorneys represent debtors.
+In these instances, they work to protect those who are being sued.